Utkarsh182003/Task_Manager/README.md

 To install and run the project locally, follow these steps:

 - Clone the repository: `git clone `
-- Navigate to the project directory: `cd TodoApp`
+- Navigate to the project directory: `cd Task Manager`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`